 The personal information we have for you is made up of what you tell us and data we collect when you use our services, or from third parties we work with.

 We study this to form a view on what we think you may want, need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.
+This is called profiling for marketing purposes.
+You can contact us at any time and ask us to stop using your personal information this way.

 Whatever you choose, you will still receive statements, and other important information in relation to your accounts with us, including changes to your existing products and services.